Home

 PERIODONTAL DISEASE(S) Include gingivitis, rapidly advancing destructive periodontitis, and chronic destructive periodontitis.

-PERIODONTITIS, PERIODONTAL DISEASE, PERIODONTAL INFECTIONS, DESTRUCTIVE PERIODONTITIS Infections caused by invasive bacteria that colonize root surfaces and the periodontal tissues that surround them.
-Various types of periodontal disease affect about 80% of the American adult population.
+Infections caused by invasive biofilm bacteria that colonize root surfaces and the periodontal tissues that surround them.
+Various types of periodontal disease affect 80% or more of the American adult population.
 Untreated, destructive periodontitis will progress until the body, trying to protect itself, will cause the teeth to loosen and eventually fall out.

 PERIODONTIUM The tissues that surround and support the teeth, including the gums, periodontal ligament and bone.